hainayanda/Impose/README.md

 }
 ```

 the provider automatically just create one instance only from calling closure and reused the instance, so the closure only called once.
-If you want the provider to call closure for every injection, you can just pass option:
+If you want the provider to call closure for every injection, you can just pass the option:

 ```swift
 Imposer.impose(for: Dependency.self, option: .closureBased, SomeDependency())
 ```

-or if you want to set it to single instance explicitly:
+or if you want to set it to a single instance explicitly:

 ```swift
 Imposer.impose(for: Dependency.self, option: .singleInstance, SomeDependency())
 ```

-Don't forget that it will throw uncatchable Error if the provider is not registered yet.
+Don't forget that it will throw an uncatchable Error if the provider is not registered yet.
 If you want to catch the error manually, just use `tryInject` instead:

 ```swift
 class InjectedByInit {